zhangyangang/monitor/README.md

-# RiseML Kubernetes Monitor
+# About

-This component monitors new PODs on a node and publishes utilization stats of PODs to a queue.
+This component monitors new Pods on a node and publishes CPU/MEM/GPU utilization stats to a queue.
+It runs as a daemonset on each node.
-Using the NVML library it reports detailed GPU statistics like temperature and additional information like the used NVIDIA driver version and exact model and serial number of installed GPUs.
+Using the NVML library it reports detailed GPU statistics like temperature and power consumption.
+The information is used by the [loghandler](https://github.com/riseml/loghandler) to stream it to clients.
+Node information (number and type of CPUs and GPUs, NVIDIA driver version) is also pushed regularly to the [api](https://github.com/riseml/api).

+## Development

+RiseML welcomes contributions from all developers.
+The high level process for development matches many other open source projects.
+See below for an outline.

+- Fork this repository
+- Make your changes
+- Submit a pull request (PR) to this repository with your changes, and unit tests whenever possible.
+- The RiseML core contributors will review your code.
+After they sign off on your code, they'll label your PR with LGTM.
+Once that happens, the contributors will merge it.

 ## Environment Variables